Things to do in Vratsa – Bulgaria

 Here is a step-by-step guide to getting to Vratsa from Sofia by train:

 1. From Sofia, go to Sofia Central Station.
-This is the main train station in Sofia and is located in the city center.
+This is the main train station in Sofia and is located in the city centre.
 You can get there by taking the subway, bus, or taxi.

 2. Once you arrive at Sofia Central Station, go to the ticketing office or use the ticket machines to purchase a ticket to Vratsa.
 Make sure to check the schedule to ensure that you are catching a train that goes to Vratsa.